o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 Make sure to keep the declarations for `m_optional_color` and `o_color_isBound`.

 ### Create materials for the tree
-Let's add some textures to make our tree look more realistic!
-For the tree, we need 3 materials: for the trunk, the branches, and the leaves.
+Add some textures to make your tree look more realistic!
+For the tree, you need 3 materials: for the trunk, the branches, and the leaves.

 1. Open the Editor, and then the **Material Editor**.